What exactly does it mean to discern your vocation?

 Of course, this cannot happen instantaneously, so vocational discernment is not a quick and easy task.
 Once begun, it often takes months, and sometimes years to determine what route to begin.
 And once begun, it often takes years to determine the final answer to the question “what is my vocation?”

 Thus, discernment requires study, prayer, and patience.
 And one cannot discern alone.
 The best way to discern is with help from the Church, ideally from a priest or someone trustworthy to help guide you.

 This spiritual director can help you to better understand yourself and where God is calling you.

 Continue reading in this section of the website to learn more about vocations and discernment.

-If you want any help discerning where God may be leading you – from simple questions to more in-depth guidance – we can help!
+If you want help discerning where God may be leading you – from simple questions to more in-depth guidance – we can help!
+Contact us!